 How to make potato kielbasa soup

-Stir in some parsley, for color and flavor, and pair each bowl with a chunk of crusty bread.
+Stir in some parsley, for color and flavor, and pair each bowl of hearty soup with a chunk of crusty bread.
+Consider french or sourdough bread.
 Yummmm.

 How do I keep the cheese from clumping together?